Free Shipping on Orders over $75 to the Contiguous US

 store

 Whether you are a hobby farmer or are growing flowers as a business, you have probably heard of the many benefits of air pruning.
-You may even own trays, containers, or fabric bags with air pruning capabilities.
+You may even own trays, containers, or fabric bags that feature air-pruning.

 What is Air Pruning?

-Air pruning is a term used in agriculture that refers to the action of the feeder roots reaching the air and drying out as a form of pruning.
-This action stimulates root branching to form, creating a more fibrous and productive root system.
+Air-pruning is a term used in agriculture that refers to the action of the feeder roots reaching the air and drying out as a form of pruning.
+This action stimulates root branching, creating a more fibrous and productive root system.

-This process is advantageous for a new seedling because the increased root system surface enables the young seedling to uptake more water and nutrients, causing the plant to grow stronger and healthier.
+This process is advantageous for a new seedling because the increased root system surface area enables the young seedling to take up more water and nutrients, causing the plant to grow stronger and healthier.
 Air pruning also helps to prevent root circling and transplant shock.

 What is Soil Blocking?

-Soil blocking uses a compressed square of soil blocks, aka press pots - formed with a specific hand tool or a line press in commercial applications and are held together and assembled with growing media and moisture.
+Soil blocking uses a compressed square of soil blocks, aka press pots - formed with a specific hand tool or a line press in commercial applications, and are held together and assembled with growing media and moisture.
 Blocks allow the top and side air pruning to occur.
-The Dutch developed modern type soil blocking, but the practice has been around for thousands of years in Central America.
+The Dutch developed modern soil-blocking techniques, but the practice has been around for thousands of years in Central America.

 Air Prune Tray History